The Leadership Council Biographies: Meet The Minds Shaping African Tech

 CEO, Vodacom Tanzania Plc

-Philip Besiimire is the CEO of Vodacom Tanzania Plc, leading all facets of the business with over 15 years of leadership and commercial execution experience in Africa’s largest telecom companies.
-He brings international leadership expertise and a strong track record in business growth and strategic transformation.
+Philip is the CEO at Vodacom Tanzania Plc, where he runs all the facets of the business.
+He has over 15 years’ experience in leadership and commercial execution working with the largest telco companies in Africa.
+Philip brings international leadership experience and valuable knowledge to this important role.
+He has an exceptional track record of growing businesses and delivering strategic transformation.

-Philip also serves as Chairman of the Tanzania Mobile Network Operations Association (TAMNOA).
-He holds a Master’s degree in Business Administration from the Netherlands and a Bachelor of Arts in Social Sciences from Makerere University, Uganda.
+Philip is also sitting as Chairman of the Tanzania Mobile Network Operations Association (TAMNOA) and holds a Master’s degree in Business Administration from the Netherlands and a Bachelor of Arts in Social Sciences from Makerere University, Kampala, Uganda.

 President Ntuli